sdnfv/openNetVM/docs/loadbalancer/index.rst

 -----------------
 - Open Cloudlab and start a new experiment.
 When prompted to choose a profile, select :code:`ONVM_LoadBalancer`.
 For this tutorial, set the number of backend servers to 2, and set the OS Image to :code:`ONVM & Sledge UBUNTU20.04`.
 With regards to defining the physical node type, we will leave this blank and expect the default c220g2 nodes.
 In the following section (under "Finalize"), select the :code:`Cloudlab Wisconsin` cluster, and all remaining inputs are discretionary.
 - Begin by SSHing into each node within the experiment, and download the **Load Balancer Topology Template** `here <ONVM_LB_TopologyDoc.pdf>`_.
 If you are using any Apple product to complete this tutorial, avoid using Preview as your PDF editor; autofill scripts will not apply.
 Google Chrome or Adobe Acrobat are viable alternatives.
 - For every node, use :code:`ifconfig` to view all available network interfaces.
 Record the appropriate name, IPv4 (inet), and MAC address (ether) for each network interface in the Topology Template, as shown below.
-Note that the client side and server side nodes should be on a different IP subnets.
+Note that the client side and server side nodes should be on a different IP subnets and the first 3 values of the client ip must match it's serverside onvm port.
+The first 3 values of the servers and their onvm port must also match.
 The ONVM_LB node requires the use of two ports: one for connection to the client and one for connecting to the servers.
 It is recommended that you use the 10-Gigabit SFI/SFP+ network connections.
 Port IDs will be handled later.

   .. image:: ../images/lb-2.png